Amalda/GettingandCleaningData/UCI HAR Code Book.md

 Variables:
 ----------
-- Subject : contains the subject who performed the activity. values are between 1 and 30
+- subject : contains the subject who performed the activity. values are between 1 and 30
-- Activity: Activity descrition.
+- activity: Activity descrition.
 There are 6 different activities mentioned above.-
-- tBodyAcc-mean-X : mean of time body acceleration in the x-axis
+- tbodyacc-mean-x : mean of time body acceleration in the x-axis
-- tBodyAcc-mean-Y : mean of time body acceleration in the y-axis
+- tbodyacc-mean-y : mean of time body acceleration in the y-axis
-- tBodyAcc-mean-Z : mean of time body acceleration in the z-axis
+- tbodyacc-mean-z : mean of time body acceleration in the z-axis
-- tBodyAcc-std-X 	: standard deviation of time body acceleration in the x-axis
+- tbodyacc-std-x 	: standard deviation of time body acceleration in the x-axis
-- tBodyAcc-std-Y 	: standard deviation of time body acceleration in the y-axis
+- tbodyacc-std-y 	: standard deviation of time body acceleration in the y-axis
-- tBodyAcc-std-Z 	: standard deviation of time body acceleration in the z-axis
+- tbodyacc-std-z 	: standard deviation of time body acceleration in the z-axis
-- tGravityAcc-mean-X : mean of time gravity acceleration in the x-axis
+- tgravityacc-mean-x : mean of time gravity acceleration in the x-axis
-- tGravityAcc-mean-Y : mean of time gravity acceleration in the y-axis
+- tgravityacc-mean-y : mean of time gravity acceleration in the y-axis
-- tGravityAcc-mean-Z : mean of time gravity acceleration in the z-axis
+- tgravityacc-mean-z : mean of time gravity acceleration in the z-axis
-- tGravityAcc-std-X  : standard deviation of time gravity acceleration in the x-axis
+- tgravityacc-std-x  : standard deviation of time gravity acceleration in the x-axis
-- tGravityAcc-std-Y  : standard deviation of time gravity acceleration in the y-axis
+- tgravityacc-std-y  : standard deviation of time gravity acceleration in the y-axis
-- tGravityAcc-std-Z  : standard deviation of time gravity acceleration in the z-axis
+- tgravityacc-std-z  : standard deviation of time gravity acceleration in the z-axis
-- tBodyAccJerk-mean-X : mean of body acceleration Jerk signal in the x-axis
+- tbodyaccjerk-mean-x : mean of body acceleration Jerk signal in the x-axis
-- tBodyAccJerk-mean-Y : mean of body acceleration Jerk signal in the y-axis
+- tbodyaccjerk-mean-y : mean of body acceleration Jerk signal in the y-axis
-- tBodyAccJerk-mean-Z : mean of body acceleration Jerk signal in the z-axis
+- tbodyaccjerk-mean-z : mean of body acceleration Jerk signal in the z-axis
-- tBodyAccJerk-std-X  : standard deviation of body acceleration Jerk signal in the x-axis
+- tbodyaccjerk-std-x  : standard deviation of body acceleration Jerk signal in the x-axis
-- tBodyAccJerk-std-Y  : standard deviation of body acceleration Jerk signal in the y-axis
+- tbodyaccjerk-std-y  : standard deviation of body acceleration Jerk signal in the y-axis
-- tBodyAccJerk-std-Z  : standard deviation of body acceleration Jerk signal in the z-axis
+- tbodyaccjerk-std-z  : standard deviation of body acceleration Jerk signal in the z-axis
-- tBodyGyro-mean-X : mean of body gyro signal in the x-axis
+- tbodygyro-mean-x : mean of body gyro signal in the x-axis
-- tBodyGyro-mean-Y : mean of body gyro signal in the y-axis
+- tbodygyro-mean-y : mean of body gyro signal in the y-axis
-- tBodyGyro-mean-Z : mean of body gyro signal in the z-axis
+- tbodygyro-mean-z : mean of body gyro signal in the z-axis
-- tBodyGyro-std-X : standard deviation of body gyro signal in the x-axis
+- tbodygyro-std-x : standard deviation of body gyro signal in the x-axis
-- tBodyGyro-std-Y : standard deviation of body gyro signal in the y-axis
+- tbodygyro-std-y : standard deviation of body gyro signal in the y-axis
-- tBodyGyro-std-Z	: standard deviation of body gyro signal in the z-axis
+- tbodygyro-std-z	: standard deviation of body gyro signal in the z-axis
-- tBodyGyroJerk-mean-X : mean of body gyro Jerk signal in the x-axis
+- tbodygyrojerk-mean-x : mean of body gyro Jerk signal in the x-axis
-- tBodyGyroJerk-mean-Y : mean of body gyro Jerk signal in the y-axis
+- tbodygyrojerk-mean-y : mean of body gyro Jerk signal in the y-axis
-- tBodyGyroJerk-mean-Z : mean of body gyro Jerk signal in the z-axis
+- tbodygyrojerk-mean-z : mean of body gyro Jerk signal in the z-axis
-- tBodyGyroJerk-std-X  : standard deviation of body gyro Jerk signal in the x-axis
+- tbodygyrojerk-std-x  : standard deviation of body gyro Jerk signal in the x-axis
-- tBodyGyroJerk-std-Y  : standard deviation of body gyro Jerk signal in the y-axis
+- tbodygyrojerk-std-y  : standard deviation of body gyro Jerk signal in the y-axis
-- tBodyGyroJerk-std-Z  : standard deviation of body gyro Jerk signal in the z-axis
+- tbodygyrojerk-std-z  : standard deviation of body gyro Jerk signal in the z-axis
-- tBodyAccMag-mean : mean of magnitude of body acceleration
+- tbodyaccmag-mean : mean of magnitude of body acceleration
-- tBodyAccMag-std  : standard deviation of body of gravity acceleration
+- tbodyaccmag-std  : standard deviation of body of gravity acceleration
-- tGravityAccMag-mean : mean of magnitude of magnitude acceleration
+- tgravityaccmag-mean : mean of magnitude of magnitude acceleration
-- tGravityAccMag-std  : standard deviation of magnitude of gravity acceleration
+- tgravityaccmag-std  : standard deviation of magnitude of gravity acceleration
-- tBodyAccJerkMag-mean : mean of magnitude of body acceleration Jerk signal
+- tbodyaccjerkmag-mean : mean of magnitude of body acceleration Jerk signal
-- tBodyAccJerkMag-std  : standard deviation of magnitude of body acceleration Jerk signal
+- tbodyaccjerkmag-std  : standard deviation of magnitude of body acceleration Jerk signal
-- tBodyGyroMag-mean   : mean of magnitude of body gyro
+- tbodygyromag-mean   : mean of magnitude of body gyro
-- tBodyGyroMag-std    : standard deviation of magnitude of body gyro
+- tbodygyromag-std    : standard deviation of magnitude of body gyro
-- tBodyGyroJerkMag-mean: mean of magnitude of body gyro Jerk signal
+- tbodygyrojerkmag-mean: mean of magnitude of body gyro Jerk signal
-- tBodyGyroJerkMag-std : standard deviation of magnitude of body gyro Jerk signal
+- tbodygyrojerkmag-std : standard deviation of magnitude of body gyro Jerk signal
-- fBodyAcc-mean-X	: mean of frequency body acceleration in the x-axis
+- fbodyacc-mean-x	: mean of frequency body acceleration in the x-axis
-- fBodyAcc-mean-Y : mean of frequency body acceleration in the y-axis
+- fbodyacc-mean-y : mean of frequency body acceleration in the y-axis
-- fBodyAcc-mean-Z : mean of frequency body acceleration in the z-axis
+- fbodyacc-mean-z : mean of frequency body acceleration in the z-axis
-- fBodyAcc-std-X  : standard deviation of frequency body acceleration in the x-axis
+- fbodyacc-std-x  : standard deviation of frequency body acceleration in the x-axis
-- fBodyAcc-std-Y  : standard deviation of frequency body acceleration in the y-axis
+- fbodyacc-std-y  : standard deviation of frequency body acceleration in the y-axis
-- fBodyAcc-std-Z  : standard deviation of frequency body acceleration in the z-axis
+- fbodyacc-std-z  : standard deviation of frequency body acceleration in the z-axis
-- fBodyAccJerk-mean-X : mean of frequency body acceleration Jerk signal in the x-axis
+- fbodyaccjerk-mean-x : mean of frequency body acceleration Jerk signal in the x-axis
-- fBodyAccJerk-mean-Y : mean of frequency body acceleration Jerk signal in the y-axis
+- fbodyaccjerk-mean-y : mean of frequency body acceleration Jerk signal in the y-axis
-- fBodyAccJerk-mean-Z : mean of frequency body acceleration Jerk signal in the z-axis
+- fbodyaccjerk-mean-z : mean of frequency body acceleration Jerk signal in the z-axis
-- fBodyAccJerk-std-X  : standard deviation of frequency body acceleration Jerk signal in the x-axis
+- fbodyaccjerk-std-x  : standard deviation of frequency body acceleration Jerk signal in the x-axis
-- fBodyAccJerk-std-Y  : standard deviation of frequency body acceleration Jerk signal in the y-axis
+- fbodyaccjerk-std-y  : standard deviation of frequency body acceleration Jerk signal in the y-axis
-- fBodyAccJerk-std-Z  : standard deviation of frequency body acceleration Jerk signal in the z-axis
+- fbodyaccjerk-std-z  : standard deviation of frequency body acceleration Jerk signal in the z-axis
-- fBodyGyro-mean-X  : mean of frequency body gyro in the x-axis
+- fbodygyro-mean-x  : mean of frequency body gyro in the x-axis
-- fBodyGyro-mean-Y  : mean of frequency body gyro in the y-axis
+- fbodygyro-mean-y  : mean of frequency body gyro in the y-axis
-- fBodyGyro-mean-Z  : mean of frequency body gyro in the z-axis
+- fbodygyro-mean-z  : mean of frequency body gyro in the z-axis
-- fBodyGyro-std-X  : standard deviation of frequency body gyro in the x-axis
+- fbodygyro-std-x  : standard deviation of frequency body gyro in the x-axis
-- fBodyGyro-std-Y  : standard deviation of frequency body gyro in the y-axis
+- fbodygyro-std-y  : standard deviation of frequency body gyro in the y-axis
-- fBodyGyro-std-Z  : standard deviation of frequency body gyro in the z-axis
+- fbodygyro-std-z  : standard deviation of frequency body gyro in the z-axis
-- fBodyAccMag-mean : mean of frequency of body acceleration magnitude
+- fbodyaccmag-mean : mean of frequency of body acceleration magnitude
-- fBodyAccMag-std  : standard deviation of frequency of body acceleration magnitude
+- fbodyaccmag-std  : standard deviation of frequency of body acceleration magnitude
-- fBodyBodyAccJerkMag-mean : mean of frequency of body acceleration Jerk signal magnitude
+- fbodybodyaccjerkmag-mean : mean of frequency of body acceleration Jerk signal magnitude
-- fBodyBodyAccJerkMag-std  : standard deviation of frequency of body acceleration Jerk signal magnitude
+- fbodybodyaccjerkmag-std  : standard deviation of frequency of body acceleration Jerk signal magnitude
-- fBodyBodyGyroMag-mean : mean of frequency of body gyro magnitude
+- fbodybodygyromag-mean : mean of frequency of body gyro magnitude
-- fBodyBodyGyroMag-std  : standard deviation of frequency of body gyro magnitude
+- fbodybodygyromag-std  : standard deviation of frequency of body gyro magnitude
-- fBodyBodyGyroJerkMag-mean : mean of frequency of body gyro Jerk signal magnitude
+- fbodybodygyrojerkmag-mean : mean of frequency of body gyro Jerk signal magnitude
-- fBodyBodyGyroJerkMag-std  : standard deviation of frequency of body gyro Jerk signal magnitude
+- fbodybodygyrojerkmag-std  : standard deviation of frequency of body gyro Jerk signal magnitude